A young chef from Essex is celebrating after winning the coveted title of Wing Yip Oriental Cookery Young Chef of the Year 2014.

 Robert Hall who works at the House of Commons battled it out in a Masterchef-style cook-off at University College Birmingham on Friday 21st February.

-The winners will be announced at an official awards dinner at the University College Birmingham following the competitive cook-off.
+The winners were announced at an official awards dinner at UCB on Friday evening.

 As well as the honour of being the 2014 Young Chef of the Year, Robert Hall has also won a once in a lifetime trip to Hong Kong where he will gain an insight into the hospitality industry at Michelin starred restaurants and explore the region’s cultural highlights.

 The national competition offers aspiring young chefs and catering students between the ages of 18-25, the chance to boost their culinary careers.